-Installation on Ubuntu 9.10 is easy, all you have to do is download the Protector Suite for Linux from the Upek website and install the included .deb package.
+Installation on Ubuntu 9.10 is easy, all you have to do is download the Protector Suite for Linux from the Upek website (update: no longer available) and install the included .deb package.
 Next to packages for Ubuntu and Debian, software versions for other Linux distributions such as Fedora core 10 and Mandriva Linux are available.
 Upek does not provide software which is compatible with the latest Linux Distribution versions, but as you will see in the section for Ubuntu 10.04 there exist alternatives for more recent distributions.

 After installing the package on Ubuntu and rebooting your computer, you first have to enroll one or more fingerprints.
 To enroll you go to System > Administration > Fingerprint Enrollment, you have to scan each finger you enroll at least 5 times.
 From then on you can use your fingerprint reader for login, to unlock the gnome screensaver and even to sudo in a shell.
 However your fingerprint will not unlock the gnome keyring, so to enter for example a wireless secured network you will still have to enter a password at each login.

 The Linux Protector Suite which you can download from Upek's website does not work on Ubuntu 10.04, the .deb package will install without error messages but you won't be able to use the fingerprint reader.
 Fortunately the Upek Eikon is supported by libfprint which integrates well with Fingerprint GUI.
 Installation is more difficult, therefore refer to Upek Eikon on Ubuntu 10.04 for detailled installation instructions.